Allison Ramsey, MD

 - Always have two devices readily available.

-- Make sure that friends, relatives, exercise buddies, and coworkers are aware of one's condition and know what to do in case of a reaction.
+- Make sure that friends, relatives, exercise partners, and coworkers are aware of one's condition and know what to do in case of a reaction.

 Tintinalli, Judith E., ed.
 Tintinalli's Emergency Medicine: A Comprehensive Study Guide.
 7th ed.
 New York: McGraw-Hill, 2011.